JCode1986/ChiropracticWellness/README.md

 ## Pages
 Deployed App - https://ecommerceappsuejoe.azurewebsites.net/
+* **route/index** - Home page where the user can learn about the business and mobile services being offered.
+Also bios of the staff are available.
 * **route/account/register** - Page where a user can register.
 Information inputted are then saved to a database.
 * **route/account/login** - Page where a user can login if information given exists in the database.
 * **route/store/store** - Page that shows all available services.